- SAP missed their deadlines, no S/4HANA releases.

 In this slide from SAP, it shows Simple Finance (now Finance) was to be released in 2014, but that deadline appears to have slipped and Finance was released and generally discussed in February 2015.
-In fact, the official release date is a bit hazy.
+The official release date is a bit hazy.
 The is a SAP article on SAP’s site (which I have footnoted) that show S/4HANA was released in early February.
 There is an article about S/4HANA being “launched” in June 2014 at SAPPHIRE, but that is not necessarily the same thing as being released.
-Most likely that was a convenient time to give people an advanced view of S/4HANA.
-Certainly, in 2014 there would have been almost no S/4HANA Finance implementations.
+Most likely, that was a convenient time to give people an advanced view of S/4HANA.
+Indeed, in 2014 there would have been almost no S/4HANA Finance implementations.

-The question here is how great is SAP’s forecast inaccuracy.
+The question here is how great SAP’s forecast inaccuracy is.

 How different was what occurred from what SAP said would happen?

 Well, if S/4HANA was to be introduced in 2015, and S/4HANA is still not complete two years later, then we can’t say by how large of a margin SAP missed its deadlines.

 It can only be said when S/4HANA as a suite is complete.
 SAP is misleading customers by stating that S/4HANA is becoming incrementally more complete with each release, but obviously, that makes no sense.
 Completion is when the functionality within each of the modules is complete.
 It is quite possible that SAP could have completed another module of S/4HANA by now, or in the past if it had applied its development resources to just that module.
 However, SAP has chosen to develop all the modules incrementally.